The Nature Playground is closed for the season

 From your first steps down the tree-lined path toward the Nature Playground, you will be transported into a world of wonder that encourages children of all ages to run, jump, climb and explore!

-Explore the sand and water play area, slithering slides, a sky-high crow’s nest, willow tree tunnels, basket swings, a giant robin’s nest, colourful rubber mountains, net bridges, and the Streuber Children's Garden inspired by the classic childhood board game of Snakes and Ladders.
-These unique features blend with the area’s natural surroundings, which include two acres of trees, gardens, and gently rolling hills.
+Explore the sand and water play area, slithering slides, a sky-high crow’s nest, willow tree tunnels, basket swings, a giant robin’s nest, colourful rubber mountains, net bridges, and the Streuber Family Children's Garden.

-Originally unveiled on August 6, 1992, the bronze statue and plaque was donated by the Kinsmen Club of Winnipeg.
+Formerly located in Assiniboine Park Zoo, the statue of Lt.
+Harry Colebourn and Winnie the Bear is now located in the Nature Playground.
+Originally unveiled on August 6, 1992, the bronze statue and plaque were donated by the Kinsmen Club of Winnipeg.
 Crafted by artist William Epp, the piece was created as a way to permanently commemorate the story of Lt.
-Colebourn and Winnie the Bear, the forerunner for the children’s storybook character, Winnie the Pooh.
+Colebourn and Winnie the Bear, the bear that inspired the children’s storybook character, Winnie the Pooh.